HenryCook/vagrant-kubernetes/README.md

 You just need to clone the repo, install the [CFSSL](https://github.com/cloudflare/cfssl) tool, edit the relevant json files and create your SSL certs.

+I have added the `*.json` files used to generate the SSL certs with `CFSSL` for reference which can be found in `files/certs`.

 ### Reading